qbdrops/wizard_nodejs/README.md

 ### Client
 #### infinitechain.client.makeProposeDeposit
 ```
-infinitechain.client.makeProposeDeposit ()
+infinitechain.client.makeProposeDeposit()
 ```
 If client transfers ETH or ERC20 tokens to the Bolt contract, Bolt contract will execute proposeDeposit function automatically.
 After that, client can use the Bolt SDK to execute makeProposeDeposit function.
 This function will listen a proposeDeposit event.
 When this function has already listened the deposit event, it will make a deposit light transaction.
 At last, client will get the light transaction and send it to server.
 ##### Parameter
 `None`
 ##### Return
-`object: light transaction`
+`light transaction` - `object`

 #### infinitechain.client.makeProposeWithdrawal
 ```
-infinitechain.client.makeProposeWithdrawal (withdrawValue)
+infinitechain.client.makeProposeWithdrawal(withdrawValue)
 ```
-Client can use this function to make a withdrawal light transaction and send it to server.
+Client can use this function to make a withdrawal and send it to server.
 ##### Parameter
-`1. integer: withdraw value`
+1. `withdraw value` - `integer`: The value of ether or tokens that you want to withdraw.
 ##### Return
-`object: lightTx`
+`lightTx` - `object`
 #### infinitechain.client.makeLightTx
 ```
 let type = 'deposit'